 Digital Whiteboards for Teaching and Learning

-Whiteboarding is a well-established active learning practice used in many classrooms.
-Students and instructors can use in-classroom whiteboards to brainstorm, create connections between ideas, draw representations, and more.
-Digital, online whiteboards provide additional features that can enhance active learning in face-to-face courses and online courses.
-A digital whiteboard can provide opportunities for collaboration between students and for student-to-instructor and student-to-content interactions.
+In classrooms, students and instructors can use whiteboards to brainstorm, create connections between ideas, and draw representations.
+Digital, online whiteboards provide additional features that can enhance active learning in face-to-face and online courses.
+In this article, we will discuss how a digital whiteboard can provide opportunities for collaboration between students and instructors.

 Getting Started